TheJelmega/prog-lang/design/README.md

     - The fields of a tuple are dropped in order
     - The elements of an array or owned slice are dropped from the first element to the last.
     - The variables that a closure captures by move are dropped in an unspecified order
-    - Interface objects run the destructor of the underlying type
+    - Trait objects run the destructor of the underlying type
     - Other types don't result in any further drops

 If a destructor must be run manually, such as when implementing a smart pointer, `drop_in_place` can be used.

-### 10.7.1.
+### 11.7.1.
 Drop scopes

 Each variable or temporary is associated with a drop scope.
 When control flow leaves a drop scope, all variables associated to that scope are dropped in reverse order of declaration (for varialbes) or creation (for temporaries).